MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-And-Data-Access.md

 What happens to data after a customer's Workplace Analytics licenses expire?

-If your Workplace Analytics licenses expire, you have a 90-day period to download your data.
+If your Workplace Analytics licenses expire, you have a 90-day period to download data, in the form of query results.
 After this 90-day period has passed, you will no longer have access to the Workplace Analytics site.

-During this 90-day period, you can download the results of any queries that you've already run.

 **To download query results**